bsmith89/compbio-template/TEMPLATE.md

     [ipy-config]: <http://ipython.org/ipython-doc/dev/config/intro.html>

+    TODO: Load the users defaults
+    TODO: Should these override project defaults?

--  `matplotlibrc`
+`matplotlibrc`

-    A custom matplotlib profile for compbio projects.
+:   A custom matplotlib profile for compbio projects.
     Change matplotlib styles in a central place.
     All figures will have the same config.

     See
     [matplotlib's documentation](http://matplotlib.org/users/customizing.html).

--  `.gitattributes` / `.gitignore` / `.gitmodules`
+`.gitattributes` / `.gitignore` / `.gitmodules`

-    Configuration files for `git`.
+:   Configuration files for `git`.

 ## Data ##
 _Data is not version controlled._

--  `raw/`
+`raw/`

-    All of the raw data and metadata needed to recreate the entire analysis.
+:   All of the raw data and metadata needed to recreate the entire analysis.
     This should be kept in the exact same format as it is available publicly;
     if you're going to rename files, remove header lines, or reformat, these processed versions of the data should be stored in directories